 - Issue liability to the company for not fulfilling the registration requirements.

 - Provide an overall safe and healthy environment for securities dealing and builds confidence among the investors

 Major Limitations of the Laws

 - For companies who want to issue securities in multiple states, these laws create a complex list of regulations and registration requirements to follow, which may become difficult to follow.

-- A heavy burden of different regulatory requirements by different states falling on a single company may discourage them to grow their operations.
-Many corporates across the US feeling the same will translate into lower economic growth.
+- A heavy burden of different regulatory requirements by different states falling on a single company may discourage them from growing their operations.
+Many corporates across the US feel the same will translate into lower economic growth.

 - The Federal laws cut many of the state powers, which makes states less mighty.